Dominican White Rice (Arroz Blanco)

 Concon

-What is “Concon”?
-Concon is a crispy rice crust formed at the bottom of the pan, during the make of white rice.
-It’s not a dish itself but it’s loved from all around the Hispanic Kitchen.
-It’s a cooking method to make rice.
+What is "Concon"?
+Concon is a crispy rice crust formed at the bottom of the pan during the making of white rice.
+It's not a dish itself, but it's loved from all around the Hispanic Kitchen.
+It's a cooking method for making rice.

 But after my mother-in-law showed me what really "concon" is, and how tasty it is, I never threw it out again.